 - student visa under Tier 4 of the Points Based System for those who wish to study in the UK;

-- Nationals of the European Economic Area (EEA) and their family members – see EEA applications
+- Nationals of the European Economic Area (EEA) and their family members are free from immigration restrictions but now need residence documents to prove their status – see EEA applications

-If you are a non visa national visiting the UK as a tourist or to see your friends and family you do not normally need a visa.
-You do need entry clearance for other types of visits or if you are coming to the UK in any other immigration category (joining your family for settlement, taking up employment, or for any other reasons).
+If you are a non-visa national visiting the UK as a tourist or to see your friends and family you do not normally need a visa.

 If you are coming to the UK to work or study, or to settle in the UK with your partner, parents or children, you do require a visa even if you are a non-visa national.

-Migrants who have lived lawfully in the UK for a continuous period of 10 years can apply for indefinite leave to remain on the basis of long residence independently of the type of visas they held during this time.
+If you have lived lawfully in the UK for a continuous period of 10 years you can apply for indefinite leave to remain on the basis of long residence independently of the type of visas you have held over this period of time.

 We are experts in UK immigration law and will be happy to offer you advice, guidance and representation.
 This page is a general outline of the immigration field, for details, book a consultation with one of our lawyers.